Cfp

 -------- Original-Nachricht --------

-(Please accept our apologies if you receive multiple copies of this CFP.)
+Apologies, if you receive multiple copies of the email.

 Call for Papers